eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Track record of developing new ideas in machine learning, as demonstrated by one or more first author publications or projects.
 	- Good programming skills and experience with deep learning frameworks.
 	- Publications at top ML/Speech conferences is a big plus: NIPS, ICML, ICLR, Interspeech, ICASSP.
++ skill set for Natural Language Processing Algorithm Engineer:
+	- Carry out research on natural language processing algorithms, including but not limited to semantic analysis, intent recognition, man-machine dialogue, machine translation, knowledge graph, and named entity recognition.
+	- Conduct research on cutting-edge natural language processing technologies, and provide technical solutions for the Enterprise Intelligence (EI) domain based on actual application scenarios.
+	- Proficiency in one of the following programming languages: C, C++, and Python; ability to implement self-designed algorithms
+	- Solid knowledge of algorithms, deep understanding of algorithm rationale and basic machine learning theories, and proficient in mathematics or statistics
+	- Natural language processing knowledge and skills and deep understanding of computational semantics and text generation
+	- Knowledge of common machine learning algorithms; experience in the application of deep learning, transfer learning, and reinforcement learning technologies or publication of high quality thesis papers (preferred)
+	- Knowledge of the transportation, finance, industrial control, and environment protection industries (preferred)
 + skill set:
 	- Provide software design and programming expertise to support research projects.
 You will work closely with Applied Research Scientists to solve exciting research problems.
 You will own software development and iteration throughout the research cycle.
 	- Read, understand, and replicate recent AI research papers.